ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/README.md

 The 3D connexions driver is fairly flexible on the range of values the mouse sends to it for it to work.
 To have the most flexible range, both in positiva and negative directions, with debug set to 1, and analogRference(DEFAULT) I.e. 5 volts, the outputs should be reading around the value of 342.
 If the analogReference(INTERNAL) is set then, the mid range value should be around 684.
 You can adjust the distance of the sensor plate from the magnet plate to adjust this.
 Each corner can be adjusted independently.

+<b>24-Nov-2024 Update</b>
+I have found that with the magnets I'm using that a distance between the magnet plate and the sensors of just under 4mm works best.
+I have a small dowel stick that I've used as a pointer in some videos and its diameter is just under 4mm.
+If it just about fits, with a push, between the magnet plate and sensor plate then I'm about at the correct distance.

+If the mouse works for tilting and twisting but not lateral movements of left/right and up/down, then the gap is too large and should be reduced.
+<b>End-of-update</b>

 This is what I've been able to discover that the button report can contain.
 The Spacemouse pro wireless supports 18 programmable buttons although the code indicates more.
 There are 4 bytes in the report and depending on what bit is set to 1 it causes the following to happen.
 <TABLE BORDER="1">
 <TR><B><TD>Bit Number</TD><TD>Byte 0</TD><TD>Byte 1</TD><TD>Byte 2</TD><TD>Byte 3</TD></B></TR>